cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Test vectors for Prio3 ({{prio3}}) and Poplar1 ({{poplar1}}) are available at
 {{TestVectors}}.
 The test vector directory, `test_vec/vdaf`, contains a set of JSON files.
 Each file contains a test vector for an instance of class `Vdaf` as defined in {{vdaf}}.
-A test vector covers sharding, preparation, aggregation, and unsharding of a batch of several measurements.
+A test vector covers sharding, verification, aggregation, and unsharding of a batch of several measurements.
 The test vector schema is defined below.